microbial-pangenomes-lab/microGWAS/docs/source/index.rst

 Starting from genome assemblies and a phenotype file, microGWAS will run a number of single-locus and whole genome associations using ``pyseer``, and annotate the associations results, as well as generating a number of functional enrichment tests.
-The pipeline uses ggCaller to automatically generate gene annotations for all samples.

 Citation
 --------